 Use clear language

-Statements like, “Don’t be upset, Opa wouldn’t want that” can be well-intentioned, but often don’t provide the comfort or relief that we’re hoping they will.
-Again, it’s understandable to want to protect children from hurt, but sometimes these statements only make them feel worse.
-We don’t want kids to be worried that they’re disappointing the deceased person, or not grieving in the right way.
+Statements like, “Don’t be upset, Opa wouldn’t want that!” can be well-intentioned, but they don’t provide the comfort or relief that we’re hoping they will.
+Instead, kids can become worried that they’re disappointing the deceased person, or not grieving in the “right way.”
+While it’s hard to see children in pain, it’s normal to mourn, and we shouldn’t try to usher them out of it as soon as possible.

 Answer questions simply and honestly